LearnersGuild/guide/Game_Manual/Boundaries.md

-# Game Boundaries
+# Guild Membership Boundaries

+## Objectives

+The Guild is designed to support members in tracking and achieving two objectives:

+1. To become a world class beginner in their craft (Full Stack Javascript Web Development)
+1. To co-create a culture of collective learning

-## Basic requirements
+## Basic Expectations

-The Learners Guild program structure requires the learner to have the ability to…
+The Guild expects the learner to have the ability to…

-- work in open floor plan arrangement with large group of people
 - work on projects collaboratively in-person 8:30-6:00pm Monday – Friday
 - work in teams of 2 or more on collaborative projects
 - participate fully in the learning operating system (submit retros, vote on projects, review projects, work collaboratively...etc.)
 - abide by all policies, space agreements, and culture agreements
+- work in open floor plan arrangement with large group of people
 - demonstrate responsiveness to feedback about social skills (from staff and from peer evaluations)

-## Additional Boundaries
+## Additional Expectations

-In addition to the above basic requirements, players need to stay within the boundaries of the game.
+In addition to the above basic requirements, learners are expected to show progress through their stats (gaining XP and leveling up).

-The boundaries of the game define its edges: what the objective is, and how a player succeeds or fails.

-It is important to note that the game is _not_ zero-sum: one player winning does not mean another loses.
-It is a multiplayer cooperative game where each player's success is interconnected to and supported by other players' successes.
+It is important to note that progress is _not_ zero-sum: one learner gaining does not always mean another loses.

-## Objectives

-The game is designed to support players in tracking and achieving two objectives:

-1. To become a world class beginner in their craft
-1. To co-create a culture of collective learning

-## Success Conditions
+## Terminating Membership

-A player succeeds when they (a) meet the above objectives and (b) fulfill the obligations in their contract.

-At this point, they are ready to pursue their craft as a practitioner and no longer need the support and scaffolding the game provides.
+The Moderator (shereef) will start an Investment Re-Evaluation with a Guild Member in one of three cases:

+### 1. Poor Learning model fit:

+Indicators that the way the guild is structured is not supporting their learning and they are not progressing (Objective 1):

+- Data about their progress (and pace) as web developers
+  - Quality and Completeness of the projects they were on
+  - Relative contribution to the projects they were on
+  - Qualitative and quantitative feedback from the retros
+  - Estimation Accuracy/Bias, Review Accuracy
+- The learners self reports that they don't think the Guild is working for them, and a learner facilitator agrees

+### 2. Poor Culture fit:

+Indicators that the learners is not able to constructively work with others, and co-create a culture that brings out the best in themselves and each other (Objective 2):

+- Data about their team and culture play from retrospectives

+### 3. Learner is out of integrity

+Indicators that a learner is consistently breaking agreements with the guild and/or other members:

+- Number and nature of infractions logged by staff (an infraction is a broken agreement that a staff person noticed, and told the learner about)
+- Number of retrospectives missed, project reviews missed...etc.
+- Number of personal days taken v.s. number of weeks left
+- Number of no show, no call

+### What will NOT be used to kick off an Investment Re-Evaluation

+- Feedback from Learning Facilitators or SEPs
+- Feedback from other learners
+- Any information/data from the therapist

-## Fail Conditions
+## Investment Re-Evaluation

-A player is at risk of failing the game if their [stats][stats] show them to be consistently underperforming.

-There are two stages of failing.

-The first stage starts when if a player reaches [Level 0](https://playbook.learnersguild.org/Game_Manual/Levels_and_Roles.html)

-Once a stat drops the Player into Level 0, the player has to **consistently improve** their affected stats until they are above the threshold, and back to Level 1.
-If you have a stat below Level 1 threshold, get whatever support you need to move the needle and get out of danger.

-This doesn't mean that every week has to be higher than the previous week for that stat.
-It means that every week's stats has to be higher than than _two_ weeks ago until you get above the threshold.

-> If you are Level 0, and your end of cycle stats are lower than what they were two cycles ago, you get an investment re-evaluation.

-The second stage is an _investment re-evaluation_, and is entered into when a player's stats have _both_:

-1. been Level 0 for at least two weeks and
-1. have not shown consistent improvement

-During the re-evaluation, the player will meet with a moderator to discuss their performance and whether or not they can continue in the game.
+The purpose of the investment re-evaluation is for **the Moderator to decide on wether or not the Guild is still a good fit for the learner, and wether or not it should continue to invest in them**.

+Once a re-evaluation has been kicked off, the moderator will ask SEPs and Learning Facilitators for feedback to help inform their decision.
+In addition, they will use the following sources of information to inform their decision (in this order):

+- An in depth conversation with the learner about what expectations weren't met and why
+- Data about their progress (and pace) as web developers
+- Data about their team and culture play from retrospectives
+- Data about broken agreements

+After the Investment Re-Evaluation, the moderator may decide to ask the learner to leave, or come to an agreed course of action that corrects the missed expectations and schedule another Investment Re-Evaluation a few weeks out.

-### A note about fail conditions
+### A note about Investment Re-Evaluations

-The point of these fail conditions is to ensure that all learners in the collective are contributing fairly to their teams.
+The point of these evaluations is to ensure that all learners in the collective are contributing fairly to their teams.

-If one or more of your stats falls below [Level 1 thresholds](https://playbook.learnersguild.org/Game_Manual/Levels_and_Roles.html), think of it as a useful warning to help you get back on track.
-Then figure out how to improve your stats (hint: you may want to get support and/or more feedback).

 You will only be asked to leave if you consistently underperform and show no signs of improvement.
 A thriving learning community requires the effort and engagement from everyone involved; without that, the whole collective will fail.

 ## The Laws of Integrity and of No Collusion